 80 Pages Posted: 25 Mar 2020 Last revised: 30 Sep 2020

 Date Written: February 26, 2020

-Cooperation among militant organizations contributes to capability, but also to present security risks.
-As a consequence, for cooperation to persist when it is needed most, militant groups must have means of committing to cooperation even in the context of substantial state repression.
-We posit that shared ideology plays this role.
-Specifically, shared ideology aids cooperation by lengthening the shadow of the future, facilitating monitoring and enforcement, leveraging pre-existing authority structures, and fostering trust.
-We test this theory using new, comprehensive, time-series data on all relationships between militant organizations from 1950-2016, which we introduce here.
-Results show that when groups share an ideology, and especially a religion, they become more likely to cooperate materially as repression increases.
-By contrast, commitment is more difficult to sustain in rhetorical alliances.
-These findings help contextualize important existing research that suggests the connections between violent, non-state actors strongly shape their tactical and strategic behavior.
+Cooperation among militant organizations contributes to capability but also presents security risks.
+This is particularly the case when organizations face substantial repression from the state.
+As a consequence, for cooperation to emerge and persist when it is most valuable, militant groups must have means of committing to cooperation even when the incentives to defect are high.
+We posit that shared ideology plays this role by providing community monitoring, authority structures, trust, and transnational networks.
+We test this theory using new, expansive, time-series data on relationships between militant organizations from 1950-2016, which we introduce here.
+The results show that when groups share an ideology, and especially religion, they are more likely to initiate material alliances.
+Moreover, in the face of repression from the state, shared ideology is associated with sustained cooperation.
+These findings contextualize and expand upon important existing research demonstrating that connections between violent, nonstate actors strongly shape their tactical and strategic behavior.

 Keywords: Militant Groups, Alliances, Cooperation, Terrorism, State Repression